SpotlightKid/micropython-stm-lib/mrequests/README.md

 # mrequests

-This is a variant of the [urequests] module from [micropython-lib] with a few
+This is an evolution of the [urequests] module from [micropython-lib] with a few
 extensions:

 ## Features

+* Supports redirection with absolute and relative URLs (see below for details).
 * Response headers can optionally be saved in the response object.
 * The `Response` class for response objects can be substituted by a custom response class.